Item number: 2000s

-Since 2000, many top Hindi film stars now do item numbers, and many new women entering Bollywood find item numbers a more amenable shortcut to success, as opposed to more traditional roles with no guarantee of eventual stardom.
-Former item girls in pop songs outside films, Rakhi Sawant and Meghna Naidu, for example, are now in demand and very popular.
-Today, they are even being given lead roles in movies.
-As of 2007, Mallika Sherawat had become the most expensive item girl, charging Rs.
-15 million (roughly US$375,000) for the song "Mehbooba O Mehbooba" in Aap Ka Suroor - The Real Love Story.
-Another example is actress Urmila Matondkar, one of the most successful item girls during that time.
-She was featured in "Chamma Chamma" in the 1998 film China Gate and "Tandoori Nights" in the 2008 film Karzzzz.
-Baz Luhrmann's 2001 film musical, Moulin Rouge! used a westernized version of this song.

-Malaika Arora and Yana Gupta are "official" item number dancers and have said in interviews that they don't want to act in movies since they already earn more than enough money just by doing one item number as opposed to full-on roles.

-Abhishek Bachchan became the first "item boy" with his performance in Rakht; Shahrukh Khan performed an item number of sorts during the opening credits of Kaal but later had an item number in a truer sense of the word with "Dard-e-disco" in Om Shanti Om, where he was shot in a more typical "item girl" manner, with Khan wearing minimal clothing (though this number did have a connection, albeit tenuous, with the plot of the film).
+Abhishek Bachchan became the first "item boy" with his performance in Rakht.
+Shah Rukh Khan performed an item number of sorts during the opening credits of Kaal but later had an item number in a truer sense of the word with "Dard-e-disco" in Om Shanti Om, where he was shot in a more typical "item girl" manner, with Khan wearing minimal clothing (though this number did have a connection, albeit tenuous, with the plot of the film).
 In Krazzy 4, Hrithik Roshan has an item number during the end credits.
-Ranbir Kapoor made his debut in an item number in Chillar Party (2011); drawing inspiration from his father Rishi Kapoor's Qawwali song "Parda Hai Parda" from Amar Akbar Anthony.
-In 2005 and 2006 actress Bipasha Basu gave blockbuster hit numbers like No Entry and Beedi Jalaile.
+Ranbir Kapoor made his debut in an item number in Chillar Party (2011), drawing inspiration from his father Rishi Kapoor's Qawwali song "Parda Hai Parda" from Amar Akbar Anthony.
+In 2005 and 2006 actress Bipasha Basu gave blockbuster hit numbers like "No Entry" and "Beedi Jalaile".

+After Bachchan, the "item boy" trend was reused by Dev in Bengali cinema, who did a cameo with the song "Pante Taali" in the film Chirodini...Tumi Je Amar (2008).
+He also established his image of a "dancing star" with popular dance numbers - "Bhojo Gourango" in Challenge (2009), "Le Paglu Dance" in Bolo Na Tumi Aamar (2009), "Pyarelal" in Dui Prithibi (2010), "Khokababu Jay" in Shedin Dekha Hoyechilo (2010), "Lady Killer Romeo" in Romeo (2011), "Dance Maare Khokababu" in Khokababu (2012), "Party Shoes" in Bindaas (2014), "Desi Chhori" in Yoddha (2014) and "Dhitang Dhitang" in Love Express (2016).

+In 2005, Aishwarya Rai Bachchan was featured in "Kajra Re" from the movie, Bunty Aur Babli.
+In 2006, Mumaith Khan was featured in "Ippatikinka" from a Telugu film, Pokiri, sung by Suchitra.
+Plus, the remake did the same to 2007 Tamil film, Pokkiri in "En Chella Peru Apple".
 In the 2007 Telugu film Desamuduru, the song "Attaantode Ittaantode" featuring Allu Arjun and Rambha became a chartbuster.
 In the 2007 film Om Shanti Om, the song "Deewangi Deewangi" had guest appearances by over 30 Bollywood stars.
 In 2008, the makers of Rab Ne Bana Di Jodi featured Kajol, Bipasha Basu, Lara Dutta, Priety Zinta, and Rani Mukerji playing five leading ladies opposite Shahrukh Khan in the song "Phir Milenge Chalte Chalte".
+In 2007, Mallika Sherawat performed an item number "Mehbooba O Mehbooba" in Aap Ka Suroor - The Real Love Story.